Linux Support Services Cost Guide

 During the pre-contract check process, our consultant may become aware of suboptimal configuration or security issues that do not prevent us from offering a support contract, but which you should be aware of.

-This is like the MoT report that the front offside tyre has 3mm of tread remaining: not a reason to fail, but something that should be addressed soon.
+This is like the MoT report that the front offside tyre has 3mm of tread remaining: not a reason to fail, but something that you might want to look at soon.

 The cost of the pre-contract check is £300 per server.
 That does not include any mandatory remedial work required, but we’ll often resolve quick, minor issues (with your consent) free of charge as a gesture of goodwill.
 For more involved remedial work, we’ll let you have a quote before going ahead.

-The details of our support services are detailed on our Server Support Packages page.
-There are a number of factors that determine the cost of support, including:
+There are a number of factors that may determine the cost of support, including:

-- Whether our standard Terms and Conditions are used: custom terms will increase the cost.
+- Whether the support company’s standard Terms and Conditions are used.
+Custom terms may increase the cost.

 - Server complexity: a simple web server will cost less to support than a Highly Available Cluster with shared data replicated in real time.